areitan/Password_Generator/README_Password_Generator.md

 ### Functions
 1. After building out my boxes and arrays, I started thinking about how to collect the information and turn that into a usable array for generating characters
+2. For each type of character set, I asked if the confirm evaluated to true.
+If it does, the array for that character set is concatinated to the empty array I created for the users prefered chracter sets to include in the password.
+3. I added a for loop to pick random characters from the prefered characters array and concatinate them into an array for random characters to build the passord.